inkyblackness/ss-specs/fileFormat/PropertyFiles.md

 A few files don't have an archive format, and instead are flat files consisting directly serialized tables.

 ### Texture Properties (textprop.dat)
-This file contains a single table of texture property entries, after a magic header value.
+This file contains a single table of texture property entries, after a header.

 > The table appears to be truncated.
 Since the game only uses 273 textures, this may have never been detected.
 > The file has 4004 bytes on disk, meaning 4000 bytes are available for the table.
 > In a test, the original engine appeared to be fine to read a smaller file with exactly 273 entries (3007 bytes) -
 > which had the unknown fields set to zero.

+> The original source explains the difference: The texture property system would support up to 400 textures.
+> It also **assumed** a property structure size of 10 bytes (hardcoded value), while the actual structure is 11 bytes long.
+> In other words, one could feed the engine more than 273 textures, yet no more than 363.
+More than 363 would simply be ignored and the extra textures would just have their default properties.
+> This also explains why the Mac port reads exactly 363 textures, as reading more would exhaust the file.

 #### Header
-The file starts with a 4-byte header, purpose unknown.
+The file starts with a 4-byte header.

-**Magic Header** (4 bytes)
+**Texture Properties File Header** (4 bytes)

-    0000  int32    magic header, value 0x09
+    0000  int32    file version number, value 0x09

+The engine rejects a properties file with a different version number.

 #### Properties Entry

 **Texture Property Entry** (11 bytes)

-    0000  [2]byte  Unknown
-    0002  int32    Unknown
+    0000  byte     family (unused)
+    0001  byte     target (unused)
+    0002  sint16   resilience (unused); Default: 10
+    0004  sint16   distance modifier; Default: 0
     0006  byte     Climbable.
-0x00: not climbable; != 0x00: wall can be climbed
-    0007  byte     Unknown.
-Always 0x00
-    0008  byte     Transparency control
-    0009  byte     Animation group
+0x00: not climbable; != 0x00: wall can be climbed (original name: friction) 0007  byte     friction walk (unused); Always 0x00 0008  byte     Transparency control (original name: force_dir) 0009  byte     Animation group
     000A  byte     Animation index - if texture is animated

-> The two bytes at the beginning almost always are each set to the low-byte of the index.
+The two bytes at the beginning (```family``` and ```target```) almost always are each set to the low-byte of the index.
 A few exceptions have both bytes 0x00.
+Since they are unused, it is unclear what they mean.

-> The second field at offset ```0002``` is nearly always ```0x0A```; The one existing exception has it 0.
+The ```resilience``` is nearly always ```0x0A```; The one existing exception has it 0.
+Since it is unused, it is unclear what it means.

+The ```distance modifier``` always zero.
+It is used in the renderer to determine which texture resolution to use, based on distance from the camera.
+A higher modifier causes the smaller resolutions to be chosen at larger distances; A negative value causes an earlier switch.

 See [Texture Animation](../archives/textureAnimation.md) for details on animated textures.